evanx/webserva/README.md

 WebServa is a serverless database platform, built on the famous Redis data structure server.

 We provide serverless virtual Redis servers via a client-authenticated HTTPS API with a subset of Redis commands.
 Consequently:
-- we can publish a keyspace via CDN for mass consumption
+- you can publish a keyspace via CDN for mass consumption
-- besides JSON, we should enable custom transformations into HTML web views
+- besides JSON, we intend enable custom transformations into HTML web views, e.g. for blog articles
-- we should enable feedback data from web views to be recorded
+- we should enable feedback data from web views to be recorded e.g. comments posted on a blog

 In the meantime, we just provide ad hoc virtual Redis servers with the following available perspectives:
 - JSON data (can be a string)